Design a business model that can actually generate the income you want and take the first steps toward launching your new business in 2022.

 And then you will determine and describe exactly how your business will operate day-by-day, and what systems and people you’ll need in place after your launch.
 If you will need to build a team, this is where you will describe the people, their skill sets, their responsibilities, and how you will lead and manage your team.

 Finally, you’ll start getting familiar with the four main financial tools (Cash Flow, Balance Sheet, Profit & Loss, and Break-Even) that you’ll use to map out and calculate your basic business finances.

-29% of small businesses fail because of cash flow problems—in other words, they ran out of money.
+82% of small businesses fail because of cash flow problems (according to SCORE)—in other words, they ran out of money.

 You will learn how to manage your cash flow and how to avoid the risk of “running out of money”.
 You will also learn how to design your business to be profitable and stay profitable from day one.

 Forecasting your financials is easier than you think.
 You do not need any special training or skills.
 We will be right there with you to guide you through.
 And I’ll make a “soft promise” that you may even find that “finance can be fun!”